krishbale/Chat-Apps-Encryption-Webhooks/log.md

 --->1.Created createLeadDto and createaccountDto using class-validator
 --->2.Updated CRUD operation for leads and opportunity.
 ----3.Explore the opensource crm twenety.com code documentation and tested locally .

+Status-github.com

+Day -30

+July 25, 2023,
+Wednesday
+Signing in 10:30am ----6:30 pm
+------------>Tasks(CRM)
+--->1.Merged two branch of crm and update to github
+--->2.Explore the Saleforce crm functionality and documenation of sales object and model
+----3.Created a basic report on relation of oppotunity, Leads ,Contact , Account

+Status-github.com